madeline-stevens/coding-falcons-react/README.md

 3.  set up server.js with a port
 4.  nodemon
 5. Test port 5000 in browser
-6.  added "server": "nodemon server.js" to package.json but may be redundant of "watch": "nodemon server.js"
+6. Added "server": "nodemon server.js" to package.json but may be redundant of "watch": "nodemon server.js"
 7. Adding mlab mongodb string to config folder/keys file
 8.  adding routes folder > api folder > profile.js (for bio, experience, social network links), users.js (for anything auth related- username, password) and a posts.js
 9. Adding app.use for each profile.js, users.js, posts.js within server.js